jimbobcooots/Learning-Journal/README.md

 Journal Entry 6: What is the most unexpected part of this experience and how am I learning from it?
 The most unexpected part of this experience is that I'm actually doing it.
 If the impostor syndrome wasn't addressed at day 1 I would be feeling much worse than I do now.
 The issue isn't that I don't like what I'm doing, it is 95% because I simply have never viewed myself as a programmer, "tech nerd", or "computer guy" in my entire life.
 I guess I am slowly learning that people can stereotype themselves and that is a way we self-limit.
 By assuming we can't do something or aren't a certain type of person we close doors to our possibilities.

+Journal Entry 7:
+I agree with the order of importance of the list.
+The only thing I would rephrase is "teaching others" because that is teaching what you already know.
+I would say "collaborating with others" because then people are learning from each other.
+I do find this the most hands-on, helpful way I have learned code so far, and really enjoy the collaboration aspect.
+I think learning is maximized with this method because differing ideas are being shared with the goal of reaching a common solution.